Medical expert of the article

 Who to contact?

-Treatment of gouty nephropathy (acute form) is carried out in accordance with the principles of treatment of acute renal failure caused by acute intracanulent obstruction (see acute renal failure ).
-In the absence of anuria and signs of ureteral obstruction urate (postrenal acute renal failure) conservative treatment is used.
-Use continuous intensive infusion therapy (400-600 ml / h), including:
+Treatment of gouty nephropathy (acute form) is carried out in accordance with the principles of treatment of acute renal failure caused by acute intratubular obstruction (see acute renal failure ).
+In the absence of anuria and signs of ureteral obstruction by urates (postrenal acute renal failure), conservative treatment is used.
+Continuous intensive infusion therapy (400-600 ml/h) is used, including:

 - isotonic sodium chloride solution;